-Based in Traverse City, Michigan, a North Flight Aero Med team, operated by Spectrum Health Hospitals, can be airborne within minutes to transport a patient from an emergency scene or to transfer them between medical facilities.
-The King Air B200 airplane, can transport patients anywhere within the continental United States.
+Based in Traverse City, Michigan, the North Flight Aero Med team can be airborne within minutes to transport a patient from an emergency scene or to transfer them between medical facilities.
+The North Flight Aero Med team operates in both a Sikorsky S76 helicopter and King Air B250 airplane, enabling them to transport patients throughout the state of Michigan and anywhere in the continental United States.

 Getting there fast.